-Without any further ado, get ready to learn five simple ways to integrate WordPress with Instagram using a combination of plugins and third-party services:
+Without any further ado, get ready to learn four simple ways to integrate WordPress with Instagram using a combination of plugins and third-party services:

 Sometimes you’ll want to go a step further and show a little more than just a simple “Follow” button + your follower count, and that’s where the Instagram Feed WD plugin comes in.

 After activating the plugin, you’ll find a new tab named Instagram Feed WD in your dashboard.
 Click on it and select Settings.
 Before using the plugin, you’ll need to sign in with Instagram for it to detect your Access Token, so click on the corresponding button, and then on Save Changes when you’re ready.

 Select the Feeds tab and click on Add New.
 You can choose between two styles for your feed: Thumbnails and Image Browser.
 Pick whichever one suits your style, name your feed, and type the username(s) of the feeds you want to display:

 Configure the rest of the settings to your preferences, save your changes, and then go into the editor for whichever page or post you want to include the feed in.
 Once the editor loads, you’ll notice a new option right next to Add Media:

 Click on it, select your brand new feed, click on Insert, and then check out your new feed using the Preview option.
 We chose the Image Browser style for this example:

 2. Display your Instagram feed within WordPress widgets